-Our award-winning news website, vineyardgazette.com, was completely redesigned in 2012 using responsive design technology that adapts to fit different viewing devices.
-This technique delivers a customized experience of the site depending on whether you are looking at it on a mobile phone, an iPad or other tablet or a desktop or laptop computer.
-The website won first-place awards in the 2014 New England newspaper competition for overall website and website design and received special recognition for digital strategy excellence.
-The site also earned honorable mentions in the national Eppy awards, sponsored by Editor and Publisher magazine, and from the National Newspaper Association.
+Our award-winning news website, vineyardgazette.com, uses responsive design technology to deliver a customized experience, whether it is viewed on a mobile phone, an iPad or other tablet or a desktop or laptop computer.
+The website has earned first-place honors from the New England Better Newspapers competition for three of the past four years.
+The site has also received national recognition with honorable mentions in the Eppy awards sponsored by Editor and Publisher magazine and by the National Newspaper Association.

-Since its first edition 168 years ago, the Vineyard Gazette has led a spirited community discussion about what makes Martha’s Vineyard an exceptional place and how to maintain it.
+Since its first edition, the Vineyard Gazette has led a spirited community discussion about what makes Martha’s Vineyard an exceptional place.

-In 1846, founding publisher Edgar Marchant began the conversation by suggesting that the Vineyard’s world-famous whaling economy was neither broad enough nor vital enough to last.
+Founding publisher Edgar Marchant set the tone early with his assessment that the whaling industry -- still in its heyday -- was neither broad enough nor vital enough to last.
 He wrote that with superb fishing to be found off its shoreline, with its open countryside and detached and quiet spirit, the Vineyard might sell itself as a “Watering-Place in the Summer Season.”